Sardinia is truly beautiful.

 - Il Nuovo Gabbiano – Great Value.
 Centrally located with balconies overlooking the harbour.

 The Best Beaches to Visit In Sardinia

 When you visit Sardinia, you really do need to make the time to go to the beaches.
 In fact, it is probably the number one reason that people come here.

-There are spectacular and varied beaches all around the island and we really do feel that they are some of the nicest beaches that you could wish to find making them some of the best places to go in Sardinia.
+There are spectacular and beautiful beaches all around the island and we really do feel that they are some of the nicest beaches that you could wish to find making them some of the best places to go in Sardinia.

 Fortunately, they are very easily accessible and can be combined with the cities, nuraghi and outdoor adventures described above.

 The beaches are so good and so numerous in Sardinia that we decided they deserved their own post, so please head over to our best beaches in Sardinia post to find out more.

 We hope that you have enjoyed our post on where to go in Sardinia and that we have given you some inspiration to plan your own trip.